 The main objective or goal of risk management is to identify the possible issues before they happen.
-Risk management includes 2 stages of the process – the first one is what risks exist in an investment and the second one is handling or managing those risks in the best way.
+Risk management includes two stages of the process – the first one is what risks exist in an investment, and the second one is handling or managing those risks in the best way.

 Risk management makes sure that an organization or industry identifies and understands the risks to which it is exposed.
 Risk management also guarantees that the organization creates and implements an effective system to prevent losses or reduce the impact if a loss occurs.

-Insurance companies need to manage a risk management system to recognize risk activities or events and change their claim rates before and also they can save a huge amount of money.
-Risk management can understand and as well as control that risk, this gives more confidence to insurance companies at the stage of decision making.
+Insurance companies need to manage a risk management system to recognize risk activities or events and change their claim rates before, and also, they can save a huge amount of money.
+Risk management has the ability to understand and as well as control that risk, this gives more confidence to insurance companies at the stage of decision making.

-Every insurance company or organization has so many risks to manage in its organization-level including underwriting, reinsurance, operational, marketing, and liquidity risks. traditional risk management activities are outdated.
-Insurance companies hire few members as a risk management team; they evaluate documents after receiving loan applications but this is not that much of accurate results based on FICO (Fair Isaac Corporation) score.
+Every insurance company or organization has so many risks to manage in their organization level, including underwriting, reinsurance, operational, marketing, and liquidity risks.
+Traditional risk management activities are outdated.
+Insurance companies hire few members as a risk management team; they evaluate documents after receiving loan applications, but this is not accurate based on FICO (Fair Isaac Corporation) score.

 So insurance companies may end up with more loss due to the risks they faced than it desired.
 So insurance companies need to maintain more accurate results on the risk management system.

-AI-Based models will help companies by analyzing already existing or past customer information and then apply it to new customers in a faster way and with accurate results.
+AI-Based models will help companies by analyzing existing or past customer information and then applying it to new customers faster and with accurate results.

 AI-Based risk management systems or models will allow insurance companies to attempt to prepare for the unexpected by reducing risks and as well as extra costs before they happen.
-Because AI-Based models can avoid potential risks, minimizing their impact.
+Because AI-Based models have the ability to avoid potential risks, minimizing their impact.
 This will help insurance companies in the growth of the business.

-In this problem statement also we have to collect or gather information about clients or customers from insurance agencies.
-This information or data may be collected from databases of organizations and also documents that are submitted by clients while applying insurance or claims.
-After collecting data we should extract data from all documents of individual customers.
+In this problem statement, also we have to collect or gather information about clients or customers from insurance agencies.
+This information or data may be collected from databases of organizations and documents submitted by clients while applying insurance or claims.
+After collecting the data, we should extract data from all documents of individual customers.
 Now we have to create a dataset with all collected data from databases as well as documents.

 After creating a dataset from different sources, that data will be sent to the annotation phase.
-In this phase, the annotator will perform 2 types of annotations on the data.
+In this phase, the annotator will perform two types of annotations on the data.

-This stage wants annotators who are knowing insurance different risks, possibilities of risks, etc. If the annotator doesn’t know when they make mistakes that will lead to low performance of the model.
+This stage wants annotators who are having knowledge of different insurance risks, possibilities of risks, etc. If the annotator doesn’t have the knowledge, they make mistakes that will lead to the model’s low performance.

 In this problem statement also the annotation process will help the model to provide better performance.
 Based on annotated documents, models learn patterns to recognize risks and then manage them.
 Otherwise, models don’t know about customer documents like if documents have some particular features that belong to one risk.
 If documents have another set of features, then that belongs to another risk type.